bitoller/gs-educasos/README.md

-# Disaster Awareness Platform - Frontend
+# Educa SOS - Frontend

-This is the frontend application for the Disaster Awareness Platform, built with React and Vite.
+This is the frontend application for the Educa SOS Platform, built with React and Vite.

 ## Features